illinois-cs415/illinois-cs415.github.io/_old_assignments/4creditProject.md

 1. **Do we have to work in groups?** No!
 You can work on your own if you wish.
 2. **How big of a group can work in?** There's no limit as long as we decide the proposal is sufficient work for the group size.
 3. **Do we have to do a VR project?** No!
 But you should strongly consider it.
 It's a chance to work with equipment not everyone has.
-4. **What equipment?** We have 9 Oculus Rift S HMDs, 3 Quest HMDs and 2 Quest 2 HMDs.
-These can be loaned out or hosted in a lab (we'll find one) if you lack a suitable development machine.
+4. **What equipment?** We have 9 Oculus Rift S HMDs, 7 Quest 2 HMDs and a HoloLens 2.
+These can be loaned out or hosted in the 1104 NCSA lab.
 5. **What are the non-VR options?** Yes!
 You can propse your own project.
 Details below.

 ## VR Projects